Frequently Asked Questions

 Should I adopt a puppy?

 Most puppies do not understand or comprehend the concept of training before the age of 6 months old.
 Victory Service Dogs recommends dogs between the ages of 1-4 years.
+VSD does offer Puppy Basic Training courses for all puppy that have completed their starting vaccinations.
+Puppy Classes are offered for dogs that are younger than 6 months old.
 Service dog evaluations are not normally done prior to 1 year of age.

 Do I need a service dog or just a skilled companion dog/ESA?